America: Born Bankrupt

 It would twist and distort American history, shape our politics, society, culture, and social alignments.
 Its legacy remains with us today and probably always will.

-Why Didn’t We Find a Better Way?
+So How Come We Didn’t Find a Better Way?

 Question: If our Founding Fathers were so smart, how come they didn’t see that slavery would come back to bite us in the ass?

 Answer: They knew it was wrong and knew that it would result in civil war.
 In other words, they did knew it would bite us in the ass.
 They could keep slavery and form a strong nation — or eliminate slavery and end up with two weak countries, one slave, one free.
 They chose what they thought was the lesser of the two evils.